jswithalex/BACE-Winter2015/planning/week1/what_is_javascript.md

     +  **2)** it constructs a model of the data so that the client-side technologies can make use of it.

-JS is *the* language used to manipulate data that the web browser receives.
+JS is used to manipulate the model that the web browser constructs from the data it receives for a given page request.
 The browser implementation of JavaScript runs in what is called the browser 'sandbox' which is designed to prevent JavaScript code from running anything directly on your computer.

 ## Our Workflow
 We will primarily write JavaScript in a separate file and reference it in any HTML files that use it, although it is possible to enclose JavaScript code inside a script tag in the HTML head or body.